victormartino/Portfolio_Project_11__Image_Color_Identifier_Website/README.md

 ## How It Works

-ChromaAura uses a combination of Python, Flask, Bootstrap, and color analysis logic to deliver its vibrant color insights.
+ChromaAura uses a combination of Python, Flask, Bootstrap, and Numpy to deliver its vibrant color insights.
 The following components bring ChromaAura to life:

 - **Flask Web Framework:** The project is built using Flask, a popular Python web framework, enabling the creation of a seamless user experience.